AEO vs GEO vs SEO: which one matters for your site?

 SEO: Ahrefs, Semrush, or Moz for backlinks and rank tracking; Google Search Console for indexing data.
 GEO: geodeck for llms.txt, AI visibility tracking, and schema auditing.
 AEO: geodeck's schema validator and FAQ page auditor.
 A unified platform like geodeck handles the GEO and AEO layers automatically.

-We focus on the GEO and AEO layers.
-We automate llms.txt generation and hosting, validate and fix schema markup, track AI mention frequency across ChatGPT and Perplexity, and submit new content via IndexNow for fast SEO indexing.
-We also integrate with Google Search Console for the SEO data layer.
+geodeck focuses on the GEO and AEO layers.
+It automates llms.txt generation and hosting, validates schema markup, tracks citation and crawl-readiness signals, submits new content through IndexNow, and integrates with Google Search Console for the SEO data layer.

-Win on all three channels — start with us
+Win on all three channels - start with geodeck

 One platform for sitemap automation, AI visibility, and schema optimization.
 Add your domain in 2 minutes.